-Sarah Ryan, MA, Cert, MLS, PhD
+Sarah Ryan, MA, MLS, PhD

 Sarah Ryan is a Lecturer in Legal Research and the Empirical Research Librarian at the Yale Law School.
 She teaches Empirical Legal Research and consults on the design of empirical dissertations, substantial papers, and SAWs.
 Her main areas of interest are research study design, empirical legal studies, and diaspora and genocide studies.
 She serves on the Yale Faculty Council on African Studies.
 She is on the editorial board of Energy Research & Social Science.
 In 2013, she co-edited Dialogues across Diasporas: Women Writers, Scholars, and Activists of Africana and Latina Descent in Conversation, with Marion Rohrleitner (Lexington Books/Rowman & Littlefield).
-She has published articles in Loyola University Chicago Law Journal, Journal of Development Communication, Energy Research & Social Science, Women & Language, Peace Review, Contemporary Argumentation & Debate, LRSQ, Perspectives, Spectrum, Review of Communication, Journal of Public Affairs Education, The Multimedia Encyclopedia of Women in Today’s World, Encyclopedia of Undocumented Immigrants, and Films for the Feminist Classroom, as well as numerous chapters, reports, and working papers for organizations such as the Connecticut Bar Association, Center for Nonprofit Strategy and Management at the City University of New York, the Social Justice Initiative of the University of Texas at El Paso, and the U.S. Embassy in Kigali, Rwanda.
+She has published articles in Loyola University Chicago Law Journal, Journal of Development Communication, Energy Research & Social Science, Women & Language, Peace Review, Contemporary Argumentation & Debate, Trends in Law Library Management and Technology, LRSQ, Perspectives, Spectrum, Review of Communication, Journal of Public Affairs Education, The Multimedia Encyclopedia of Women in Today’s World, Encyclopedia of Undocumented Immigrants, and Films for the Feminist Classroom, as well as numerous chapters, reports, and working papers for organizations such as the Connecticut Bar Association, Center for Nonprofit Strategy and Management at the City University of New York, the Social Justice Initiative of the University of Texas at El Paso, and the U.S. Embassy in Kigali, Rwanda.